NeroVanbiervliet/Columbus/README.md

 ## Operations

-Data items supports the following basic arithmatic operations:
+Data items supports the following basic arithmetic operations:

 * `.add(dataItem)`
 * `.sub(dataItem)`
 * `.mul(dataItem)`
 * `.div(dataItem)`

 DataItems can also be modified to remove all samples above or below a certain value:

 * `.floor(value)` removes all values below `value`
 * `.ceil(value)` removes all values above `value`

 DataItems can also be inverted (`invert()`) or rounded to the nearest int (`toInt()`).

-**Note:** All operations have no effect on the dataItem they were performed on, they **return the result**.
+**Note:** All operations have no effect on the dataItem they were performed on, they **return the result** (the functions are pure).

 ## Plotting